THE AMAZING 2001 FLOOD!

 curl up into a ball.
 She quickly fell asleep and rested

-her.
-When I checked on her three hours later she was gone.
+I dozed off.
+When I checked on her

 studio.
 The parking lot got high waters, but thankfully the